7/2 Divided By 2

 Method 3: Working with Mixed Numbers

 Although less efficient, we can also work directly with the mixed number 3 1/2.
-Dividing a mixed number by a whole number requires a slightly different approach.
-We can divide the whole number part and the fractional part separately and then combine the results.
-However, this method can be more prone to errors, making it less desirable compared to the previous two methods.
+On top of that, dividing a mixed number by a whole number requires a slightly different approach.
+And we can divide the whole number part and the fractional part separately and then combine the results.
+On the flip side, this method can be more prone to errors, making it less desirable compared to the previous two methods.

 Let's try this approach: